 Rose Ceremony A symbolic ceremony using roses, the symbol of love.
 The couples who have chosen this have described it as an extremely beautiful and moving ceremony.

 Wine or Water Ceremony The couple shares a cup of wine or water while the officiant says a blessing and a reading.

 Jumping The Broom There are many different versions of this ritual which involves the couple jumping over the broom.
 Essentially, the jumping of the broom is a symbol of sweeping away of the old and welcoming the new, or a symbol of a new beginning.

 Ribbon Ceremony-Hand fasting The ancient Celts tied the hands of the bride and groom.
 The officiant loosely binds the hands together.
 They remain that way for the rest of the ceremony

 Breaking of the Glass The breaking of the glass at the end of a wedding ceremony usually is reserved for Jewish ceremonies.
 However, it is a beautiful ending to any wedding.
 Breaking the glass serves to remind us of two very important aspects of a marriage.

-The bride and groom - and everyone - should consider these marriage vows as an IRREVOCABLE ACT - just as permanent and final as the breaking of this glass is unchangeable.
+The bride and groom - and everyone - should consider this marriage vows as an IRREVOCABLE ACT - just as permanent and final as the breaking of this glass is unchangeable.
 But the breaking of the glass also is a warning of the FRAILTY of a marriage.

 That sometimes a single thoughtless act, breach of trust, or infidelity can damage a marriage in ways that are very difficult to undo - just as it would be so difficult to undo the breaking of this glass.
-Knowing that this marriage is permanent, the bride and groom should strive to show each other the love and respect befitting their spouse and love of their life."
+Knowing that this marriage is permanent, the bride and groom should strive to show each other the love and respect befitting their spouse and the love of their life."